 Volunteering offers you the chance to try out a new career without making a long-term commitment.
 It is also a great way to gain experience in a new field.
 In some fields, you can volunteer directly at an organization that does the kind of work you're interested in.
 For example, if you're interested in nursing, you could volunteer at a hospital or a nursing home.

-Your volunteer work might also expose you to professional organizations or internships that could be of benefit to your career.
+Your volunteer work might also expose you to professional organizations or internships that could benefit your career.

 When it comes to volunteering, passion and positivity are the only requirements

-While learning new skills can be beneficial to many, it’s not a requirement for a fulfilling volunteer experience.
-Bear in mind that the most valuable skills you can bring to any volunteer effort are compassion, an open mind, a willingness to do whatever is needed, and a positive attitude.
+While learning new skills can be beneficial to many, it's not a requirement for a fulfilling volunteer experience.
+Bear in mind that the most valuable assets you can bring to any volunteer effort are compassion, an open mind, a willingness to pitch in wherever needed, and a positive attitude.

 Benefit 4: Volunteering brings fun and fulfillment to your life